Inverse cascades of kinetic energy and thermal variance in three-dimensional horizontally extended turbulent convection: Introduction

 In the present work, we trace this supergranule aggregation in a non-rotating, horizontally extended, three-dimensional, turbulent Rayleigh-B\'{e}nard flow -- which is driven by a constant heat flux at the top and bottom -- back to inverse cascades in the Fourier spectral space for both the turbulent kinetic energy and thermal variance.
 It is demonstrated that both cascades are established dominantly in the subset of two-dimensional Fourier modes, i.e., with wave vectors obeying a vertical component $k_z=0$.
 These inverse cascades are found to cover an extended range of horizontal wave numbers.
 We show that the inverse cascade of the thermal variance exists as long as the supergranule continues to grow.
 It ceases once it occupies the entire domain.
 Conversely, the inverse cascade of the kinetic energy proceeds to exist and sustains the pair of supergranules in the domain.
-Moreover, we show that an additional {\it weak rotation} with a rotation rate vector ${\bm \Omega}=\Omega {\bf e}_z$ limits the gradual aggregation at an intermediate scale $\Lambda$ such that $H < \Lambda < L$ with $L$ and $H$ being the horizontal and vertical extension of the convection layer, respectively.
+Moreover, we show that an additional {\it weak rotation} with a rotation rate vector ${\bm \Omega}=\Omega {\bm e}_z$ limits the gradual aggregation at an intermediate scale $\Lambda$ such that $H < \Lambda < L$ with $L$ and $H$ being the horizontal and vertical extension of the convection layer, respectively.
 We show that the resulting large-scale pattern size depends linearly on the strength of rotation.
 This behavior is underlined by Figs. \ref{fig:1} (a)--(d) where the differently strong filamentation of the supergranule is demonstrated for different dimensionless Rossby numbers $\Ro$ which measure the weakness of rotation.
 The magnifications in Figs. \ref{fig:1} (e)--(h) also show that the superposed granules -- the convection cells with an extension of roughly $\Lambda \approx 3$ -- continue to exist during this significant change of the large-scale organisation of convection.
+This suggests that the local mechanisms in the boundary layer, such as the plume detachment, remain qualitatively similar to those in the standard Rayleigh-B\'{e}nard case with prescribed temperatures at the top and bottom.

 Our study thus explores in detail the formation of hierarchical convection patterns in a simple paradigm for atmospheric and astrophysical mesoscale convection where typically heat fluxes rather than prescribed temperatures drive the turbulence.
 Moreover, it sheds a new light on the relevance and existence of inverse cascades in fully three-dimensional natural flows that typically receive their energy by a whole range of scales.
 Furthermore, the present study demonstrates how quasi-two-dimensional structures in three-dimensional turbulence can be formed, and how their size is controlled by \textit{weak} rotation as an additional physical process.
 Our work thus has interesting implications for a better fundamental understanding of atmospheric turbulence or solar convection \cite{Schumacher2020,Vasil2021}.